egecakmak/drip/README.md

   Ege Cakmak - cakmake@my.yorku.ca

 ## Some more stuff.
   This project took me a good amount of time but I learned a lot while working on it.
-If it helps you in any way and just a thank you is enough.
+If it helps you in any way just a thank you is enough.
 Donations are not accepted.
 Thank you. <br>
   This project is licensed under the Apache license.